bretlowery/flan/readme.md

 ## FLAN: Fake (Access) Logs for Apache or NGINX

-FLAN is a Python 3.x utility that creates one or more fake Apache or NGINX log files with fake entries based on a real-world "template" access.log file that you provide it.
+FLAN is a Python 3.x utility that creates one or more fake Apache or NGINX access.log files with fake entries based on a real-world "template" access.log file that you provide it.

 ### Feature Highlights